Post job

 A Legal Office Assistants serves as the apprentice of lawyers.
 They are responsible for doing daily clerical works inside a law office.
 They gather relevant information like pieces of evidence and organizes all the needed data.
 They also prepare subpoenas and summonses, review legal documents, and take down notes in a courtroom.
 Unlike the Lawyers, this career handles a more significant caseload.
 They must also have good communication skills with clients regarding their cases.

 These skill sets are where the common ground ends though.
-A senior paralegal responsibility is more likely to require skills like "lexis," "intellectual property," "excellent organizational," and "due diligence."
-Whereas a legal office assistant requires skills like "data entry," "office equipment," "word processing," and "scheduling appointments."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a senior paralegal are more likely to require skills like "lexis," "intellectual property," "excellent organizational," and "due diligence."
+On the other hand, a job as a legal office assistant requires skills like "data entry," "office equipment," "word processing," and "scheduling appointments."
+As you can see, what employees do in each career varies considerably.

 Litigation assistants are professionals who provide administrative support as well as perform tasks such as filing legal documents, communicating with clients, and conducting legal research for law firms or legal departments.
 These assistants are required to draft and prepare a variety of court and legal documents that include expert witness designations, motions for preference, and complaints.
 They must receive many phone calls from clients they are handling as well as examining information about the cases they are working on.
 Litigation assistants must also work closely with bookkeepers to ensure that all invoices are paid.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that senior paralegal responsibilities requires skills like "lexis," "intellectual property," "excellent organizational," and "legal issues."
-But a litigation assistant might use skills, such as, "phone calls," "proofreading," "defense counsel," and "office equipment."
+For example, resumes show us that senior paralegal responsibilities requires skills like "lexis," "intellectual property," "excellent organizational," and "legal issues."
+But a litigation assistant might use other skills in their typical duties, such as, "phone calls," "proofreading," "defense counsel," and "office equipment."

 The job of legal administrative assistants is to provide support to lawyers and paralegals.
 They typically perform legal research, manage schedules, and draft legal-related documents.
 Other duties include interpreting laws, regulations, and rulings in legal documents, obtaining information from other agencies or organizations, and preparing management and legal reports.
 In addition, legal administrative assistants are responsible for updating and maintaining databases and ensuring to provide effective administrative assistance.
 They are also expected to schedule client meetings and court hearings.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from senior paralegals resumes, they are more likely to have skills like "lexis," "intellectual property," "excellent organizational," and "due diligence."
-But a attorney's assistant might have skills like "pleadings," "expense reports," "schedule appointments," and "conference calls."
+The required skills of the two careers differ considerably.
+For example, senior paralegals are more likely to have skills like "lexis," "intellectual property," "excellent organizational," and "due diligence."
+But a attorney's assistant is more likely to have skills like "pleadings," "expense reports," "schedule appointments," and "conference calls."

-When it comes to education, attorney's assistants tend to earn similar education levels than senior paralegals.
+When it comes to education, attorney's assistants tend to earn similar degree levels compared to senior paralegals.
 In fact, they're 0.3% less likely to earn a Master's Degree, and 6.1% less likely to graduate with a Doctoral Degree.